What? Mail-away closings are unethical?

 But we do them all the time.

 You know what people also do all time?
 Shoplift.
 Cheat on their taxes.
 Fail to come to a complete stop at a stop sign.
 Jaywalk.
-Smoke weed.
+They get away with it too.
 Remember, just because someone gets away with something does not mean it’s OK.

 What about investor closings?